05 Nov Best Podcasting Equipment (For the Beginner and the Pro) to Help You Rank Your Podcast

-There are plenty of options built into the hardware of the ATR 2100-USB to help you sound your best.
+This microphone offers plenty of options built into the hardware to help you sound your best.
 The cardioid polar pattern reduces background noise, which you can monitor by plugging in your headphones to the headphone jack on the mic itself.
 It’s flexibility will make it easy for this microphone to grow with you as you start ranking your podcast higher on the charts.

 If you’re using your microphone in analog mode at any point, such as at live events or for on-the-street interviews, you’re going to need an audio interface.
 This device connects the analog audio to your computer, turning it into a digital file you can then edit and upload to your favorite podcast platforms.

-I like that you also get Pro Tools with this piece of hardware, including creative packs, a time and tone bundle, a plug-in suite and more.
+I like that you also get Pro Tools with this piece of hardware too, including creative packs, a time and tone bundle, a plug-in suite, and more.
 Just register the device, download the extras, and you’ll be off to the races.

 When it comes to mixers, I live by the rule that more is better.
-Even if your original intention was to do a solo podcast or a podcast with call-in-guests only, you’ll want a mixer that will give you the opportunity to expand.
-This way, if a guest ever shows up or you have the opportunity to interview multiple influencers at one time, you’ll be ready.
+Even if you set out anticipating on doing a solo podcast or a podcast with call-in-guests only, you’ll want a mixer which will give you the opportunity to expand.
+This way, if a guest ever shows up, or you have the opportunity to interview multiple influencers at one time, you’ll be ready.
 Choosing a mixer with more inputs than you anticipate needing is never a bad idea.

-If you’re just getting started or if you only have a USB connection, the Behringer Q1202 USB is a great option.
+If you’re just getting started, or if you only have a USB connection, the Behringer is a great option.
 Although USB microphones are popular, I want to give you a word of warning.
 You won’t have the same amount of control over EQ, levels, gains and more.

-The Behringer is a little over $100 (at this writing) and offers 4 XLR inputs with an easy-to-use interface.
+The Behringer is a little over $100 (at the time of writing this) and offers 4 XLR inputs with an easy-to-use interface.
 The single knob functionality and control LED make it easy to use for beginners and professionals alike.
 There’s also a built-in USB option, which means you can use your USB microphone with this mixer and plug it directly into your computer.
 It also comes with free editing and podcasting software with instruments and effects available.

 If you’re okay with spending a little more on a mixer, the Mackie ProFX8v2 is the way to go.
-This mixer is great, both for recordings and live events.
-You get the same 4 XLR inputs plus better control over the compression and faders.
-Each channel has 60mm faders, making it easy to adjust to the perfect sound.
+This mixer is great for both recordings and live events.
+You get the same 4 XLR inputs but you also get better control over the compression and faders.
+Each channel gets 60mm faders, making it easy to adjust to the perfect sound.

 A word of warning here.
 It might be tempting to downgrade to the 4-channel version.
 If you do, be aware that this version does not have a USB input or output, so you’ll need to verify that your microphone will still be compatible.

 I have this mixer in my studio and really love how well it’s worked over my dozens of podcasts.
 The thin footprint is nice because it doesn’t clutter up my workspace.
-I can manage input from six different headphones, which is ideal for instances when certain interviewees want to hear more or less of themselves.
+I can manage and hear six different headphones, which is ideal for when certain interviewees want to hear more or less of themselves.
 I also maintain full control over the output, which lets me create the best sounding audio possible.

-One of the most critical pieces of podcasting equipment is the pop filter or windscreen.
+One of the most critical pieces of podcasting equipment is the pop-filter or windscreen.
 These little devices will dampen or eliminate the natural pops of air that happen when you say certain letters.
-They allow you to enunciate without worrying that your levels will quickly spike into and drop out of the red.
-Some microphones sell specific pop filters or windscreen attachments, but if you don’t want to hunt down the one made for your microphone, consider this universal one instead.
+It lets you enunciate without worry that your levels will quickly spike into and drop out of the red.
+Some microphones sell specific pop filters or windscreen attachments, but if you don’t want to hunt down the specific one for your microphone, consider this universal one instead.
 It’s just as good, if not better.

 The Stedman Corporation Proscreen XL attaches with a clamp, so it’s easy to add to any microphone.
 It has a 6” diameter and 13” gooseneck, so it should fit just about any setup you have.

 This screen is made with ultra-fine rubber, which makes it more effective than the typical fabric filter.
-It doesn’t just diffuse sound bursts, but rather redirects airflow away from the microphone entirely.
+It doesn’t just diffuse the soundbursts, but rather redirects the airflow away from the microphone entirely.
 No matter how crisp your vocals are, having this on your microphone will make you sound even better than you already do.

-A foot pedal is the single piece of equipment that has saved me countless times while podcasting.
-Whenever I need to cough, sneeze, adjust my chair, or you name it, I can tap the mute button with my foot and make as much noise as I need to without it distracting my guests or muddling the podcast audio.
-Having a foot pedal has made editing so much easier and has dramatically reduced the number of times I or my guests have had to repeat ourselves.
+A footpedal is the single piece of equipment has saved me countless times while podcasting.
+Whenever I’ve needed to cough, sneeze, adjust my chair, you name it, I just put my foot on the mute button and make as much noise as necessary without it distracting my guests or getting added to the podcast.
+It’s made editing so much easier and dramatically reduced the number of times I or my guest have had to repeat ourselves.
 Can you tell I’m a fan?

-The specific foot pedal I use is this one — the JHS Remote Footswitch.
-It is relatively inexpensive (around $35 at this writing) but to me, it’s priceless.
-To set it up, simply plug it into the jack on your mixer or sound amplifier, then you’re ready to start recording without superfluous sounds.
+The specific footpedal I use is this one — the JHS Remote Footswitch.
+It is relatively inexpensive (around $35 at the time of writing this post) but I consider it priceless.
+To set it up, all you have to do is plug it into the jack on your mixer or sound amplifier, then you’re ready to start recording without superfluous sounds.

-Okay, I have to admit it — headphones will mess with your head the first few times you use them while podcasting.
-Rest assured, though, you will get used to hearing your voice — and there will be many times you’ll be glad you pushed through the initial discomfort.
-I can’t tell you how many times I recorded without headphones only to listen back and hear my grandfather clock ticking in the background, which forced me to re-record.
+Okay, I have to admit.
+Headphones will mess with your head the first few times you use them while podcasting but rest assured, you will get used to hearing your voice — and many times, you’ll be glad you pushed through that comfort zone.
+I can’t tell you how many times I recorded without headphones, only to listen back and hear my grandfather clock ticking in the background, forcing me to re-record.

 If you have more than one person on the podcast, you’ll want to be sure you’re hearing everyone’s mic — not just your own.
-A headphone amplifier lets you plug numerous microphones into one set so you can hear exactly what the show will sound like to your listeners.
+A headphone amplifier lets you plug in numerous microphones into one set, so you can hear exactly what the show will sound like to your listeners.

-This headphone amplifier lets you plug in four separate microphones/headphones to hear the same thing your co-hosts or guests are hearing in high-quality.
-I like that you have full control over the audio levels of each headphone you’re tuning in to, which makes the recording session even smoother.
-A word to the wise, you’ll also need a TRS cable to hook up each headphone.
+This headphone amplifier lets you plug in four separate microphones/headphones, and hear the same thing your co-hosts or guests are hearing in high-quality.
+I like that you have full control over the audio levels of each headphone you’re tuning into, which makes the recording session even smoother.
+But, a word to the wise, you’ll also need a TRS cable to hook up each headphone.

-If you’re a singer, you’ve likely been advised to sing from your diaphragm.
+If you’re a singer, you’ve likely heard the advice, sing from your diaphragm.
 Similar advice holds true for podcasting.
 Speaking from your diaphragm will help you sound better, but you can’t fill your diaphragm with air if you’re hunched over.
-A mic stand can help position the microphone to fit your height and studio setup so you maintain the best posture while recording.
-Then, when you head into editing and promotion mode, the mic stand will store the microphone out of your way.
+A mic stand can help position the microphone to fit your height and studio setup, so you maintain the best posture while recording.
+Then, when you head into editing and promotion mode, the mic stand will let you store the microphone out of your way.

 If you’re looking for a tabletop mic stand, the Proline MS112 is the way to go.
-This model has been used by the pros, so you know it’s tried, tested, and proven to do the job well.
-The height adjusts from 12 to 17 inches and the boom is adjustable from 1 to 9 inches, giving you have a range of options.
+This model, specifically, has been used by the pros, so you know it’s tried, tested, and proven to do the job well.
+The height is adjustable from 12” to 17”, and the boom is adjustable from 1” to 9”, so you have a range of options.
 If you like a clean setup, you’ll appreciate the cable clip too.

 If you’re looking for a boom arm, I recommend the Heil Sound PL-2T.
 Unlike other boom arms, this one doesn’t have cable connectors you’ll have to move around while setting up your equipment.
 Instead, there are removable top and back plates for cable threading.
 It also comes with a clamp, so you don’t have to screw anything in when mounting it to your desk or table.
 The dimensions give you tons of flexibility.
 It’s 21.75 inches from mount to elbow and 20 inches from elbow to mic.

-A shock mount is critical to your sound — so critical, in fact, that most microphone manufacturers offer shock mounts specific to their microphones.
-Some even send one along with the microphone itself.
+The shock mount is critical to your sound — so critical, in fact, that most microphone manufacturers offer shock mounts specific to their microphones.
+Some even send it along with the microphone itself.